datacamp-content/courses-introduction-to-shell/chapter2.md

 type `:n` (colon and a lower-case 'n') to move to the next file, or `:p` to go back to the previous one.

+Note: if you view solutions to exercises that use `less`, you will see an extra command at the end that turns paging *off* so that our automated back end can test solutions automatically.

 *** =instructions

 Use a single `less` command to view the contents of `seasonal/spring.csv` and `seasonal/summer.csv`